Losant/losant-docs/docs/rest-api/overview.md

-# Structure REST API
+# Losant REST API

-Structure is powered by a full REST API that provides access to nearly every feature.
-The Structure web portal is built on top of the open-source <a href="https://github.com/GetStructure/structure-api-js" target="_blank">structure-api-js</a> Node.js client.
-This is the recommended client to easily communicate with the Structure API.
+Losant is powered by a full REST API that provides access to nearly every feature.
+The Losant web portal is built on top of the open-source <a href="https://github.com/GetStructure/losant-api-js" target="_blank">losant-api-js</a> Node.js client.
+This is the recommended client to easily communicate with the Losant API.

 ## Obtaining API Token